 Officially launched in 1997, our Healthy Athletes® program has been working for more than 20 years to address the breakdowns in health education, health promotion, and healthcare that contribute to the generally poorer health of people we serve.
 But now, more than ever before, this program has a voice—and it’s the voice of the athletes themselves.

 Anastasia Helmich was just four years old in 1997, and it would be another three years before her adoptive parents would make the trip to her native Kazakhstan to bring her to the United States.
 Diagnosed with Fetal Alcohol Syndrome and other developmental disabilities, learning English was just the first challenge on her road to becoming a Special Olympics advocate and Health Messenger.

-Nastya, as she’s known to her friends, soon discovered a passion for playing sports, and when she was in sixth grade a teacher connected her with the local Special Olympics program.
-From there, there was no looking back.
+Nastya, as she’s known to her friends, soon discovered a passion for playing sports.
+And when she was in the sixth grade a teacher connected her with the local Special Olympics program.
+Soon there was no looking back.